 Fit for purpose

-Telecommunications commissioner Stephen Gale says a new inquiry and discussion paper will explore whether the current regulatory regime is fit for purpose.
+Telecommunications commissioner Stephen Gale says a new inquiry and discussion paper explores whether the current regulatory regime is fit for purpose.

 He says: “Backhaul services are a key component of the telecommunications market and critical for ensuring New Zealanders can benefit from access to quality broadband services”.